sevendaystoglory/sevendaystoglory.github.io/_posts/blogs/2025-12-14-unwritten-half.md

 ![image](/assets/images/wordcount.png)

-On the bright side, I expect we will see this writing crisis abate soon!
+On the bright side, I expect we will see this writing crisis abate soon.
 There is a funny side effect to LLMs democratising access to polished text.
-Papers have been written lousily and low-effort, polished text — just with the LLMs anything with an iota of generic sounding BS gets accused of as GPT generated.
+Papers have been written lousily and low-effort, polished text — just that with LLMs, anything with an iota of generic sounding BS gets accused of as GPT generated.
 When it gets so easy for everyone to cook up a word salad, and the ability to make one is no longer an indicator of articulation prowess or intellect, people realise this and revert back to using their own style.
 I'd like to believe that papers would receive the same treatment and improve.

 ![image](/assets/images/super.png)